 - Future medical costs

-If you need help determining what your workers’ compensation case is worth, call John Foy & Associates today.
-We have been helping injured workers get the settlement they need for over 20 years—and we can help you, too.
-For a FREE consultation, where we’ll go over the details of your case and discuss your options, call us at (404) 400-4000 or contact us online to get started.
+If you need help to determine what your workers’ compensation case is worth, call John Foy & Associates today.
+We have been helping injured workers get the settlement they need for over 20 years, and we can help you, too.
+For a free consultation, where we’ll go over the details of your case and discuss your options, call or contact us online to get started.